digitalmachines/digitalmachines/README.md

 ### Hello there! 👋

-I'm John, a full stack web developer & software engineer.
+Full stack web developer & software engineer.
 Below you can see some of the projects I've worked on.

 I have used Javascript, React, Node.js, and other technologies to create some of these projects.